Cloning

 Shows layers, contained in a *Prime Clone*, while hiding the *Prime Clone* layer itself, or vice-versa (Win: Ctrl+Shift+Return, Mac: macControl+Return).

-For more information on working with Prime Clone layers, see its chapter.
+For more information on working with *Prime Clone* layers, see [its chapter](#working-on-prime-clone-source-layers).&#x20;

 Using *Show Clone Layers* is a faster way to show/hide *Prime Clone* layers than clicking on the checkbox of the *Precomp Clone's* effect.

-When hiding Prime Clone layers, Quick Refresh Connections will be executed to refresh all clone layers.
-This can be deactivated, too, by going to the Cloning Settings.
+Prior to [version 2.5](https://workflower.constantin-maier.com/releases#id-2-5), when hiding *Prime Clone* layers, *Quick Refresh Connections* was executed by default to refresh all clone layers.
+This is now disabled to improve the performance when showing/hiding a lot of *Prime Clones* layers.
+You may re-enable this feature by going to the *Cloning Settings*.

 Previews the new boundaries of a *Precomp Clone* with custom size (not available via shortcut; Win: *Alt+Click* on the *Cloning Button*; Mac: *Option+Click* on the *Cloning Button*).